-Wheeler Upham traces its roots to a law partnership started in 1883 by Niram A. Fletcher and George P. Wanty.
+Wheeler Upham traces its roots to a law partnership started in Grand Rapids in 1883 by Niram A. Fletcher and George P. Wanty.
 The partnership underwent a series of name changes over the next hundred years, including Knappen & Kleinhans and Knappen, Uhl & Bryant.
 In 1982, the year it was incorporated as Wheeler, Upham, Bryant & Uhl, the firm was honored by the Michigan Historical Society as a centennial business.
 The name of the firm was shortened to Wheeler Upham in 1992.

 The firm's founders were both dedicated public servants.
 Niram A. Fletcher served as a member of the Michigan legislature in 1882, as a member of the Grand Rapids school board, and as a member of the board of control of the Kalamazoo Asylum for the Insane.
 George P. Wanty was appointed a United States District Judge for the Western District of Michigan in 1900, in which capacity he served until his untimely death in 1906.